haozhi98/exercise1/README.md

 - Need to minus same offset from _last_request_time and _request_times[i] -> we want to keep the offset only to current_time, but not to _last_request_time and _request_times[i] (offset will cancel out)
     - Just minus from _last_request_time and _request_times[i]
 - What offset to use?
 Calculating offset
-1. Measure theoretical optimal throughput requests < 100 -> throughput = requests
-    requests >= 100 -> throughput = 100

 ### Optimal Throughput given that we cannot exceed max_request_per_sec
-- With the current approach of adding an offset in _last_request_time and _request_times[i] to reduce wait time between requests and requests/sec, we reduce requests that expire while waiting to acquire to ~0.16 / sec
+- With the current approach of adding an offset in _last_request_time and _request_times[i] to reduce wait time between requests and requests/sec, we reduce requests that expire while waiting to acquire
 - With less waiting, overall acquiring time is also lower -> fewer requests will expire while waiting in the queue
+- Offset of 25ms:
-- Achieved throughput: `82.7`
+    - In first 10,000 orders -> Achieved throughput: `81.2`
-    - 15 Exceeds of request limit (too high)
+    - 29 Exceeds of request limit (too high)
-- Max possible throughput: `88-89`
-- Limiting request limit
+    - In the first 20,000 orders, throughput dropped to `74.3`
+    - 43 Exceeds and 1505 rejections due to blocked key

 - Offset = `10` ms
-    - Achieved throughput: `80.7`
+    - Achieved throughput: `78.7`
-    - 1 Exceeds of request limit
+    - 4 Exceeds of request limit in ~30,000 requests
+    - Improved throughput of ~`3.7` orders / second, while only having ~`1/10,000` requests that exceed order limit

-### IDEA 2 : Optimising sleep time when waiting between requests and requests / min
+### IDEA 2: Optimising sleep time when waiting between requests and requests / min
+Using tests of ~`30,000`
-- Increasing sleep_time to 0.002 -> lower overhead -> marginal / detrimental as increased number of requests expired in queue -> lower throughput of acquire
+- Increasing sleep_time to 0.002
+    - Lower overhead due to less switching by the asyncio library
+    - Longer time between when order is ready to send but still waiting in acquire
+    - Throughput: `78.7`, Exceeds: `3`
+    - Almost identical results to original value of 0.001
 - Decreasing sleep_time to 0.005 -> higher overhead -> more requests expired in queue, no difference in throughput of acquire
+    - Throughput: `80.7`, Exceeds: `20`
+    - Improved throughput, but number of exceeds is unsustainable
-- Current rate of 0.001 is fine
+- Current rate of 0.001 is quite desirable

-## Metrics
+## Multithreading
-### Ignored from queue
-Time between order and processing
-Maybe if the time remaining is too little, do not pass to Limiter since its unlikely to process
+To balance order creation and order execution, the thread controller is an async function with the async request generator, each being allocated the same amount of time on average
+- In request generator: `async.io.sleep(MAX_SLEEP_MS = 1000 / PER_SEC_RATE / len(VALID_API_KEYS) * 1.05 * 2.0)` `sleep_ms = random.randint(0, MAX_SLEEP_MS)`
+- In thread controller: `async_sleep_time = (1 / PER_SEC_RATE) * 1.05`

+To maximise throughput without going over the order limit, the program created as many threads as the max number of requests allowed / second, while restricting the `time_to_live` for each order.
+- `time_to_live` time is recorded when order is removed from the queue by the thread controller, and the order is passed into the thread if `time_to_live` > 0
+- In the thread, we enforce that the thread will not give itself up for the duration of `1` second, calling sleep on the remaining time
+    - `time.sleep(1 - (current_time - entry_time)`
+    - Thus with 20 threads per API_KEY, and each threading running for `1` second, we achieve the limit of 20 calls / second

-### Limited by Limiter
+### Advantages
-Time between order and request
+Throughput rate is high since the overhead for ensuring adherence to order limit is keep by setting the max number of threads and ensuring each thread takes 1 second per request
+- `87.8` successful request/sec
+- `0` exceeds: There are no instances of order limit exceed due to the limit set by the number of threads and time taken by each thread
+- `43` Nonce Errors: Since nonces must be strictly increasing for each API_KEY, due to the nature of multi-threading where the order of thread execution is not fixed, there are a few instances where threads with newer orders are executed before older orders.
+At a rate of about ~`1/1000` requests, it is not a significant issue

-### Exceeds
+### Disadvantages
-Since the number of limit exceeds accumulate without reset, might need to keep it to 0, IRL: probably resets

-## Task
-### Your task is to review and modify the client code to maximize the throughput available to the client
-1. Find a way to calculate throughput should measure theoretical optimal throughput requests < 100 -> throughput = requests requests >= 100 -> throughput = 100
-2. The issue is that requests are created at a random rate which could be higher than the max request rate (20/s) We’d like to hear about the issues you found in the existing code, what design choices you used (e.g why you might use asynchronous code instead of multithreading) and how you determined the impact your design had on speed.
-You may face some decisions where there is no clear “best” choice -
-There is no magic answer, each approach will have tradeoffs.
+Hard to ensure fair allocation of CPU time to order generator and thread controller in the case where there might be a lot more or less orders being created (perhaps due to the nature of the simulation)
+In our stress test, where the order creation rate is doubled, we see that the thread execution order had a lot more disorder, likely due to the higher rate of switching between the async functions.
+Might need to introduce thread synchronization in such cases, which would increase the complexity of the implementation and introduce more overhead
+In the stress test, there were also `11` exceeds in about `5000` requests, indicating that the order limit mechanism did not perform well when throughput was at its limit, likely due to variance.
+The solution will be to introduce a buffer such that the order limit is not reached even where there is variance in the timing mechanism and context switching of theads.